-If you want to gain larger screen real estate for your Apple laptop, make sure you see our guide the best monitors for MacBook Pro.
-And if you're looking to upgrade your laptop, see our round up of the best MacBook Pro deals.
+Speaking of external displays, if you're looking to expand your screen space, see our choice of the best monitors for MacBook Pro or the best 4K monitors.
+And If you're looking to upgrade your laptop, see our pick of the best MacBook Pro deals.

 How to fix a black screen on MacBook Pro

-Any number of issues can cause a MacBook Pro black screen.
+Whether your using an older Intel MacBook or a brand new M2 MacBook Pro, any number of issues can cause a MacBook Pro black screen, or a MacBook Air black screen for that matter.
 Sometimes it can happen waking your laptop from sleep, and sometimes it can be caused by broke disk permissions or a software error.
-Below we'll outline the steps to try if the problem is a black, or otherwise blank screen, on your MacBook Pro's own display.
-If your problem is with an external monitor, skip to how to fix a black screen on a MacBook Pro external monitor.
+Below we'll outline the steps to try if the problem is a black, or otherwise blank screen on your MacBook's own display (If your problem is with an external monitor, skip to how to fix a black screen on a MacBook Pro external monitor.

-OK, so you've probably done this, but just to be sure check the power.
-It can be a big relief to discover the issue is something as simple as this.
+This might seem obvious and you've probably already done it, but just to be sure, do check the power and brightness controls.
+It can be a massive relief to discover the issue is something as simple as this.
 If you're running on battery, connect your laptop to its charger just in case the battery has run down.
 Check the power indicator light shows so you can rule out a faulty power cable.
 It’s also possible that you (or your cat) might have unintentionally hit the brightness keys on the keyboard at some point at that you screen is simply dimmed.
 Hit F2 or use the control bar to try increasing the brightness on your MacBook Pro.

 03. Restart your MacBook Pro